 ● Step 6: Making Furniture

-By following these procedures, your wood should be ready for making the furniture that you desire.
-Using this unique wood often presents you with the opportunity to actually showcase that unique woodwork that you can be proud of harvesting in a sustainable manner.
+By following these procedures, your wood should be ready to make the desired furniture.
+Using this unique wood often lets you showcase that fantastic woodwork you can be proud of harvesting sustainably.

-Kiln drying is a specialty procedure employed to significantly reduce the moisture levels of green lumber.
-Its primary objective is to curtail moisture-related damages like warping, cracking, or binding, which are common conditions when the wood’s moisture content remains unchecked.
+Kiln drying is a specialty procedure employed to reduce the moisture levels of green lumber significantly.
+Its primary objective is to curtail moisture-related damages like warping, cracking, or binding, common conditions when the wood’s moisture content remains unchecked.

-As a cue from Oregon State University, moisture in wood can incredibly interfere with aesthetic qualities apart from the strength and overall quality of wood products.
+As a cue from Oregon State University, moisture in wood can incredibly interfere with aesthetic qualities apart from wood products’ strength and overall quality.

 • Dealing with Excess Moisture in Wood